 1. Ang Larawan

 This film adaptation of Larawan, The Musical – which itself was also adapted from National Artist of Literature Nick Joaquin’s The Portrait of the Artist as Filipino – is the most fascinating of the bunch; which means it’s not long for this world.
-It tells the story of three unmarried sisters trying to stay afloat during the onset of World War II, when their father, a famous painter, stopped producing artworks.
+It tells the story of two unmarried sisters trying to stay afloat during the onset of World War II, when their father, a famous painter, stopped producing artworks.
 However, his self-portrait has attracted the curiosity of journalists & pretentious art critics, & it might be their way out of their financial mess.
 This historical musical has already premiered at the Tokyo International Film Festival, where it got a rave review from Variety, but that may not be enough to pull in audiences.
 Historical movies aren’t huge moneymakers during the film festival, but the novelty of being a musical might pull in the right audience.
 It needs to build positive word-of-mouth as soon as possible or it will not make it to the end of the film festival.

 How long will it last: For malls with a lot of cinemas, it will survive until the end of the film festival.
 But if the reactions from critics & audiences are muted, it will be screened 2-3 days in the film festival.
 Afterwards, malls will pull it out in favor of more profitable entries.